Commercialising your research

 Technology Transfer Process

 Below you will find a summary of our technology transfer process.
-For more detailed information please refer to the Inventor's Guide - A guide to technology transfer at the University of Adelaide.
+For more detailed information please refer to:

 1. Invention Disclosure